How You Can Prevent Water Contamination at Home

 8. Install Water-Efficient Appliances

 Installing water-efficient appliances helps reduce water pollution because the water from appliances carries contaminants out of homes and into our water supply.
 Dishwashers flush dish detergent into the water system, and washing machines do the same with laundry detergent, along with any chemical residues that may be clinging to your dirty clothes.
-Reducing your water use also allows you to use about one-third less detergent, so you’re putting fewer potential contaminants into your water.
+Using a high-efficiency washing machine can help you reduce your water use so you're using less detergent and putting fewer potential contaminants into your water.

 9. Use Phosphate-Free Detergent and Dish Detergent